drex33/azure-docs.ko-kr/articles/sentinel/notebook-get-started.md

    # ('WorkspaceName' should be one of the workspaces defined in msticpyconfig.yaml)
    ws_config = WorkspaceConfig()

-   # Connect to Azure Sentinel with your QueryProvider and config details
+   # Connect to Microsoft Sentinel with your QueryProvider and config details
    qry_prov.connect(ws_config)
    ```